Keyboard shortcuts

 Scope

-As disscussed before, files with same name share the same functions and global variables.
-However, those variables and functions can't be accesed if the whole module is imported in another project.
-In order for a variable to be accest by the importer, it needs to be have the exp flag option, so var[exp], or var[+]
+In order for a variable to be accessed by the importer, it needs the exp flag option, so var[exp], or var[+].

 }

 There is even the opposite option too.
-If we want a function/variable to be only used inside the file ( so same package but only for that file ) then we use hid option flag: var[hid] or var[-]
+If we want a function or variable to be used only inside its own file, even though the package is shared, then we use the hid option flag: var[hid] or var[-].

 file1.fol